Networks-Learning/hcml-seminar-2023/README.md

 Send an email to <thejaswi@mpi-sws.org> with your name, matriculation number with CV and transcripts as attachments.

-Note: include "Registration: Human-centric machine learning seminar (Winter 2023)" in the subject line.

 There are a limited number of research topics available, so our registrations are also limited.
 The final list of accepted registrations will be posted here: https://tinyurl.com/hcml-2023-registrations

-Deadline:
+Deadline: TBA

+Note: include "Registration: Human-centric machine learning seminar (Winter 2023)" in the subject line.

 ## Topic selection